+They have?

-That they have yet babies and cadavers.
+Yes, babies and cadavers.

 Interesting.
-I mean, how did that, how can you tell a kid, how can you recognize the trigger point?
-Obviously you can't get a pain response.
-So what do
+I mean how can you recognise the trigger point?
+Obviously, you can't get a pain response.
+So, what do you find?

-They found?
-A contraction, not contractures.
-Okay.
+They found a contraction or contractures.

-Scott says, this all brings us to the equation of practitioner intent.
-Experience with suggests that this is a missing link in the entire process of our work in each two, in each communications.
+Ok, Scott says, this all brings us to the equation of practitioner intent.
+Experience would suggest that this is a missing link in the entire process of our work - innate to innate communications.
 Now does that influence the attractors?

 Wow.
-That's a big I, you're absolutely correct.
+That's a big question.
+I, you're absolutely correct.
 Of course, intent is everything.
-Intent brings everything to the policy.
-You know, shaking someone's hand with intent is entirely different to shaking it just on my grandma, my uncle is that we squirt wet fish.
-You know, there's a, there's a, there's something about intent that that absolutely electrifies the vital self.
+Intent brings everything to the party.
+You know, shaking someone's hand with intent is entirely different to shaking it on my grandma or my uncle that is like a squirt from a wet fish.
+You know there's something about intent that absolutely electrifies the vital self.
 It's beyond me, but I would say, I'd have to say yes.
 But I don't understand it yet.

-And funeral it says so the trigger point is a thing.
-Even if even if it doesn't elicit any pain or discomfort
+And Fiona says, so the trigger point is a thing even if it doesn't elicit any pain or discomfort.

-Can be, they can be what we call.
-There can be latent trigger points.
-We see them a lot and people that have whiplash, people that have scoliosis which are trigger points that aren't painful.
-Generally what can happen is though, if, if under certain circumstances, like a fat person with a scoliosis injures themselves, then naturally the point might become active again.
-But yeah, they're, they're, they're woven into the was often West of the my fascia for sure.
-Yeah.
-Trigger point then one does not, not as some people do.
-Some people don't is the onset go in would say not to and his mind guru.
+Can be, they can be what we call latent trigger points.
+We see them a lot in people that have whiplash, people that have scoliosis, which are trigger points that aren't painful.
+Generally, what can happen is though, if, under certain circumstances, like a fat person with a scoliosis injures themselves, then that trigger point might become active again.
+But yeah, they're woven into the waft and weft of the myofascia for sure.
 Yeah.